Predicting the intensity of partially observed data from a revisited kriging for point processes: Introduction

 \section{Introduction}

-When estimating the intensity of a point process, we observe the full point pattern within a window $S$ and we want to know its local changes over a given mesh.
-This issue has been addressed in several ways: kernel smoothing, see \cite{silverman1986} and \cite{guan2008} in presence of covariates, or parametrical methods; see for instance \cite{illian2008} for a review.
+When estimating the intensity of a point process, we observe the full point pattern within a window and we want to know its local changes over a given mesh.
+This issue has been addressed in several ways: kernel smoothing, see \cite{silverman1986}, \cite{guan2008} in presence of covariates, and \cite{vanlieshout2012} for a general class of weight function estimators that encompasses both kernel and tessellation based estimators; or parametrical methods; see for instance \cite{illian2008} for a review.
 A recurrent and remaining question in these approaches is which bandwidth/mesh should we use?
-These issues has been addressed by using cross-validation \cite{hardle1991} or double kernel \cite{devroye1989}.
+This has been addressed by using cross-validation \cite{hardle1991} or double kernel \cite{devroye1989}.

-In contrast to the previous methods which look at the local intensity changes inside the observation window, our main interest lies in predicting the local intensity outside the observation window, all the more when it is not connected as it frequently happens when sampling in plant ecology. \cite{tscheschel2006} proposed a reconstruction method based on the first- and second-order characteristics of the point process.
-Once the empirical point pattern predicted within a given window, one can get the local intensity by kernel smoothing.
-As it is a simulation-based method, it requires long computation times, especially when the prediction window is large and/or the point process is complex.